ManageIQ/azure-armrest/README.md

   :subscription_id => 'ABCDEFG'
 )

-# Now we can make method calls
+# Call this before making method calls if using per-instance configuration.
+# This is not necessary if you set it via ArmRestManager.configure.
 vmm.get_token

 # Create a virtual machine